 Smart Sensor Analytics

-At the core of the ExtraHop system is a smart sensor that captures, stores, and analyzes metric data about your network—and offers different levels of data analysis, collection, and storage based on your needs.
-Sensors are provisioned with storage that supports 30 days of metric lookback.
+ExtraHop system provides a smart sensor that captures, stores, and analyzes metric data about your network—and offers different levels of data analysis, collection, and storage based on your needs.
+The sensor is provisioned with storage to support 30 days of metric lookback.
 Note that actual lookback varies by traffic patterns, transaction rates, the number of endpoints, and the number of active protocols.

 For example, when a client sends an HTTP request to a web server, here is what each data type contains: